Moses Finley: United States

-Red scare

 On 5 September 1951, an ex-communist, Karl Wittfogel, testified before the House Un-American Activities Committee that Finley was a communist.
 On 28 March 1952, Finley appeared before the Committee and invoked the Fifth Amendment regarding his association with communism.
 On 7 September 1952, Lewis Webster Jones, the president of Rutgers University, announced his intention to appoint Trustee and Faculty Committees to review the cases of professors involved in government inquiries.
 On 15 November 1952, FBI Director J. Edgar Hoover met with Jones to discuss the cases.
 On 12 December 1952, Rutger's Board of Trustees resolution declared, "It shall be cause for immediate dismissal of any member of faculty or staff" to fail to co-operate with government inquiries.
 On 31 December 1952, Rutgers dismissed Finley.
 Rutgers University records show:

 On 3 December 1952, the Special Faculty Committee issued a report stating there should be no charges against Heimlich or Finley and that the University should take no further action in the matter.
 However, the Trustees, who had the final say in the matter, issued a resolution on 12 December 1952: "it shall be cause for immediate dismissal of any member of faculty or staff" who invokes the Fifth Amendment before an investigatory body in refusing to answer questions relating to communist affiliations and that Professors Heimlich and Finley would be dismissed as of December of 31, 1952 unless they conformed to the new policy.
 Neither chose to do so.
 There was protest at the decision by members of the faculty, who formed an Emergency Committee on the matter.

 In 1954, he appeared before the United States Senate Subcommittee on Internal Security, which asked him whether he had ever been a member of the Communist Party USA.
 He again invoked the Fifth Amendment and refused to answer.